Shadow of a Doubt: Reception

 Upon release, the film received unanimously positive reviews.
 Bosley Crowther, critic for The New York Times, loved the film, stating that "Hitchcock could raise more goose pimples to the square inch of a customer's flesh than any other director in Hollywood".
 Time called the film "superb", while Variety stated that "Hitchcock deftly etches his small-town characters and homey surroundings".
-The entertainment trade paper The Film Daily was yet another reviewer in 1943 that praised every aspect of the production.
-The publication predicted big box office for theaters presenting Hitchcock's latest work:
+The entertainment trade paper The Film Daily praised every aspect of the production, and predicted a big box office for theaters presenting Hitchcock's latest work:

 Of all the startling feature films directed by Alfred Hitchcock—superman of suspense and wizard of mystery—this one is geared most highly to thrill American audiences and to pour coin into the coffers of U.S. theaters....There are no red herrings yanked across the trail in this attraction, as was the case in his recent hit, Suspense [sic].
 The story moves inflexibly toward an ending which the onlooker more or less clearly expects, but which elicits the periodic hope that the worst fears of Teresa Wright will not be realized.